V01D-PH03N1X/portfolio-web/README.md

 - [react-cookie-consent](https://www.npmjs.com/package/react-cookie-consent) - A cookie consent component for React
 - [posthog-js](https://posthog.com/docs/libraries/react) - A JavaScript library for PostHog (React)

+# Used Tools or Services

+- [Vercel](https://vercel.com/) - A cloud platform for static sites and Serverless Functions
+- [PostHog](https://posthog.com/) - An open-source product analytics platform
+- [GitHub](https://github.com) - A web-based platform for version control and collaboration
+- [Cal.dev](https://cal.dev/) - A calendar service for scheduling meetings

 ## License

 This project is only for catching up ideas or learning purposes.